pqov/pqov/README.md

 # OV signature

-This project contains the implementations of the oil and vinegar (OV) signature system.
+This project contains the reference and optimized implementations of the oil and vinegar (OV) signature system.

-## Authors

 ## Licence

-Public domain.
+Public domain unless stated differently at the top of each file.

 ## Supporting Parameters